-The Etobicoke School of the Arts (ESA) is a specialized, public arts-academic high school located in Toronto, Canada.
-Founded on September 8, 1981, the Etobicoke School of the Arts has the distinction of being the oldest, free standing arts-focused high school in Canada.
+The Etobicoke School of the Arts (ESA) is an arts-focused non-semestered high school located in Toronto, Canada.
+Founded on September 8, 1981, we have the distinction of being the oldest, free standing arts-focused high school in Canada.
+We are auditioned-based.
+Students from across the city can apply for consideration.

 Over 80 per cent of our students pursue post-secondary studies at the university level in such disciplines as: engineering, music, life sciences, visual arts, economics, philosophy, journalism, drama and film.

 Etobicoke School of the Arts is very well known in North America.
 Our well-deserved reputation for excellence draws students from across the province.
-In May 2010, the Fraser Institute named ESA the top school in the GTA.
 Our students have also excelled on the Provincial Grade 10 Literacy Test and on the Grade 9 EQAO Results.

 Program Selection Requirements